Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Results

-From Figures \ref{k_eff} and \ref{k_eff2}, we see the effects of the initial parameter choice on PhenoGraph, cytometree, and the turtle shell.
-We see stable results from the turtle shell on all datasets when $k=15, 25, \text{ and } 45$; however, some instability is introduced for this method when $k=100$.
-Interestingly, when $k=100$ is used, the turtle shell appears to get stuck at a similar local optimum as the PhenoGraph method.
+From Fig. \ref{k_eff}, \ref{k_eff_image}, and \ref{k_eff2}, we see the effects of the initial parameter choice on PhenoGraph, cytometree, and the turtle shell.
+We see fairly stable results from the turtle shell on all datasets across values of $k$.
+Interestingly, instability in the turtle shell seems to arise from the method providing a result that is either similar to PhenoGraph or to the EM estimation of a GMM, depending on the value of $k$.
 In practice, we recommend varying $k$ and choosing the final result either based on expert knowledge or some intrinsic metric(s), such as the ASW.